 Dr. Ana Marie Metzger joined Muhlenberg’s faculty in 1966 as an assistant professor of Spanish.
 She was promoted to associate professor in 1970, and she had a record of obtaining research grants, had organized a symposium on Spanish, and had a submitted a book proposal.
 In early 1972, she was recommended for tenure by her chair, Dr. John Brunner.
 In February of that year, Dr. Metzger was denied tenure by a vote of 4-2, and she was informed that her contract was to terminate in August, six months short of the customary twelve-month notice.

 In 1972, Dr. Metzger brought a civil suit against Muhlenberg for $324,916 for wages lost through denial of tenure, claiming that the six-month termination notification was in violation of the faculty handbook.
-In early 1973, she also appealed to the Equal Opportunity Employment Commission, claiming that Muhlenberg had discrimimated against her because of her gender and her Cuban heritage in violation of Title VII.
+In early 1973, she also appealed to the Equal Employment Opportunities Commission, claiming that Muhlenberg had discriminated against her because of her gender and her Cuban heritage in violation of Title VII.